 Are Lottery prizes taxable?

 Yes, Lottery prizes are taxable income under federal and state law.
-For prizes of $600 or more, you will receive a W-2G form from the Lottery to report your winnings and submit with your tax returns.
+For prizes over $600, you will receive a W-2G form from the Lottery to report your winnings and submit with your tax returns.

 Can winners remain anonymous?

-As in most states, Pennsylvania Lottery winners cannot remain anonymous and certain winner information is made public under the state’s Open Records law.
+No. Pennsylvania Lottery winners cannot remain anonymous.
+However, only certain claimant information can be released.
 This assures the public that Lottery winners are real people and that the Lottery operates with integrity and transparency.
-Lottery policy also permits the following information to be published on our website:

-Players who appear in Winners’ Circle Stories have specifically given the Lottery permission to share their photo, name and story.
+Players who voluntarily share their winning story and become part of Lottery’s Winners’ Circle specifically give the Lottery permission to share their photo, name and story.